Malcolm Hardee: Clubs

-At his weekly Sunday Night at the Tunnel Palladium shows, sometimes even experienced and accomplished comedians failed to complete a whole set against the unforgiving crowd and razor-sharp heckling.
+At his weekly Sunday Night at the Tunnel Palladium shows, sometimes even experienced and accomplished comedians failed to complete a whole set against the crowd and razor-sharp heckling.
 When the club became established, it attracted groups of men apparently from the suburb of Eltham who Hardee referred to as 'Herberts'.
-They were usually drunk and attending the Tunnel club as it offered after hours drinks on a Sunday night, a rarity back then.
-They usually ended the evening by fighting, fortunately usually between themselves, leaving everybody else as spectators.
+They were usually drunk and attending the Tunnel club which offered after hours drinks on a Sunday night, a rarity back then.
+They usually ended the evening by fighting, usually between themselves, leaving everybody else as spectators.
 It was at the Tunnel Club that comedian Jim Tavare once began his act with the unwise opener, "Hello, I'm a schizophrenic" – to be met with the lightning rejoinder from a heckler in that night's audience, "Well, you can both fuck off then!".
 Julian Clary together with Fanny the Wonder dog were surprising hits at such evenings.

 The Tunnel closed in 1988 and, in 1991, Hardee opened the Up The Creek comedy club in Creek Road, Greenwich.
 In an upstairs bar at the club was a mural commissioned by Hardee as a parody of Leonardo da Vinci's The Last Supper.
 It showed Hardee as Christ with Jo Brand, Julian Clary and other famous British comedians as the Disciples including Ben Elton as Judas Iscariot.

 In 2001, after he sold his percentage in Up The Creek, Hardee took over a floating pub, The Wibbley Wobbley, on a converted Rhine pleasure cruiser in Greenland Dock, Rotherhithe, by the River Thames.